Opening up New Parameter Space for Sterile Neutrino Dark Matter

 We assume no primordial population of sterile neutrinos, which are instead produced entirely from the active sector.
 For a GeV-scale scalar mediator, the decay rate of $\phi\to \nu_a\nu_s$ is much faster than the relevant production timescales at $\mathcal{O}({\rm MeV})$, provided the coupling satisfies $y_{as} \gtrsim 10^{-8}$.
 Under this condition, the evolution of the mediator $\phi$ can be safely neglected.

-Since sterile neutrinos are not in thermal equilibrium with the active sector, we model their distribution using a Fermi--Dirac (FD) form:
+Since sterile neutrinos are not in thermal equilibrium with the active sector, we model their distribution using a modified Fermi--Dirac (FD) form:

 where $p$ is the magnitude of the 3-momentum, \( T_s \) is an effective temperature and \( 0 < \alpha \lesssim 1 \) is a normalization factor encoding the departure from thermal equilibrium.
-This ansatz approximates the effect of a small chemical potential \( \mu_s \), while retaining the spectral shape of the FD distribution.
 Both \( T_s \) and \( \alpha \) are treated as functions of the SM temperature \( T \).
-This form is valid in the dilute regime \( f_s(p) \ll 1 \), where quantum statistical effects are negligible and the distribution approaches the Maxwell--Boltzmann limit.
-It also recovers the fully thermalized case (\( \alpha = 1, T_s = T \)) in the presence of strong coupling.
+In the dilute regime \( f_s(p) \ll 1 \), where quantum statistical effects are negligible, Eq.~\eqref{eq:dist} approaches the Maxwell--Boltzmann limit.
+It also recovers the fully thermalized case in the `large' coupling limit (\( \alpha = 1, T_s = T \)) and coincides with the active neutrino distribution $f_a(p)=1/(e^{p/T}+1)$.

 The new NSI~\eqref{eq:Leff} opens up additional channels for active-sterile neutrino scattering (see Figs.~\ref{fig:scattering1},~\ref{fig:scattering2}) and introduces new contributions to the neutrino self-energy (see Figs.~\ref{fig:selfenergy1},~\ref{fig:selfenergy2}).
 It also enables a number-changing process, $\nu_a \nu_a \to \nu_s \nu_s$ (see Fig.~\ref{fig:numberchanging}), which plays a central role in the production of sterile neutrinos.
 Unlike the DW mechanism, this does not rely on active–sterile mixing and can remain efficient even when mixing angles vanish.
 These reactions are especially important at high temperatures, when production from mixing is negligible.